Multidisciplinary Biomedical Science

 1) core science (MBS 601 (4 hours), MBS 602 (4 hours), MBS 603 (4 hours), 12 hours total)

-Students have the option of earning a concentration by completing their elective credit hours in a single subject area.
-Students must obtain a minimum C final grade in all required (non-elective) classes in order to graduate.
+Students have the option of earning a concentration by completing at least nine of their elective credit hours in a single subject area.

 Research

-Plan I students must complete five separate semesters of research, including three-four semesters of MBS 698 (non-thesis research) and one-two semesters of MBS 699 (thesis research, at least one semester is required).
-When registered for MBS 698 or MBS 699, students are expected to work on average a minimum of 15 hours/week on their research projects.
-Students are expected to have chosen a faculty thesis adviser early in the first semester they are registered for MBS 698.
+Plan I students must complete five separate semesters of research totaling a minimum of 15 credit hours, including a minimum of 9 hours of MBS 698 (non-thesis research) over three-four semesters, and 6 hours of MBS 699 (thesis research) over one-two semesters (at least one semester is required).
+When registered for MBS 698 or MBS 699, students are expected to work on average a minimum of 15-20 hours/week on their research projects.
+During their first semester in the program, before they start their research projects, students undergo a mentor match process to choose their faculty thesis adviser, with the expectation that this decision is made before the start of their second semester.
 Plan I students will form a committee of three faculty that is chaired by their thesis adviser and are required to hold a minimum of three committee meetings (1: introductory; 2: qualifying exam; 3: thesis defense; additional meetings may be needed depending on student progress).
 The thesis project must be approved by the student's committee.
-For the qualifying exam, Plan I students are expected to prepare a seven page "NIH-style" grant proposal (not including references) that is adjusted to the scope of their research project, and vet their proposals in front of their committee.
+For the qualifying exam, Plan I students are expected to prepare a seven page "NIH-style" grant proposal, plus a separate reference section, that is adjusted to the scope of their research project, and vet their proposals in front of their committee.
 Following qualification for thesis candidacy, Plan I students are required to complete a thesis document of their research findings and defend it publicly as a presentation to their committee and others (e.g., students, lab members, family members), which is followed immediately by a private defense with their committee.
 Plan I students work on their research projects for five semesters, typically semesters 2-6 while in the Program.
+During their first semester in the program, Plan I students should register for zero hours of MBS 698, to accommodate the mentor match process.
 Before students begin their research they must complete all lab-specific safety training.
 Students must also complete Responsible Conduct of Research (RCR) training for MS students before the end of their first semester registered for MBS 698.

 In place of BST 603, students may take one of the following statistics courses, with permission of the Course Director and MBS Program Director: BST 601, BST 611.

-Students may enroll in MBS 698 for 3-4 semesters, and MBS 699 for 1-2 semesters (but a minimum of 1 semester).
+Students may enroll in MBS 698 (totaling 9 hours) for 3-4 semesters, and MBS 699 (totaling 6 hours) for 1-2 semesters (but a minimum of 1 semester).
 Total credit hours for MBS 698 and MBS 699 must equal a minimum of 15 hours.
 Students may take one extra semester of MBS 698 or MBS 699 in lieu of one 3 hour elective course, for a total of 18 research hours.

 For other elective options please discuss first with the MBS Program Director before registering.